puttsk/cuda-tutorial/lab01/README.md

 $> nvcc hello.cu -o hello
 ```

-For the latest version of `nvcc`, you might see following warning when compiling a CUDA program using above command
+You might see following warning when compiling a CUDA program using above command

 ```
 nvcc warning : The 'compute_20', 'sm_20', and 'sm_21' architectures are deprecated, and may be removed in a future release (Use -Wno-deprecated-gpu-targets to suppress warning).